 Most of the Bank's activities are in Iceland but the Bank maintains a certain amount of international activities.
-The overseas strategy is built on a heritage of servicing the core industries in Iceland, primarily focusing on the seafood industry.
+The overseas strategy is built on a heritage of servicing the core industries in Ice-

+2FME Rules no. 233/2017 on Prudential Requirements for Credit Institutions land, primarily focusing on the seafood industry.
 The strategy focuses on the North Atlantic region, including Canada, the United States and Norway.